 "To tell her."
 Kate swallowed.
 "Tell her how you feel."

 "She kind of has an idea already," Jane said, scratching the back of her head.
 "We had a talk after Abby left last night.
 Seems like I wasn't the only one harboring feelings."

 Hearing this made Kate feel oddly sad.
 She had no claim on Jane; even if their dating hadn't come about as part of an assignment, they'd never decided to make things exclusive.
-She shouldn't take it personally that Jane had very strongly developed feelings for someone else—someone who lived in her city, someone who she was close to, someone she could trust.
+She shouldn't take it personally that Jane had feelings for someone else—someone who lived in her city, someone who she was close to, someone she could trust.
 Still, it hurt a bit, even if Kate acknowledged she had no right to feel that way.
 Her heart was having a hard time keeping up with her head.

 "Don't give up on yourself, either.
 If you wanna keep pursuing the uh, 'lesbionic' lifestyle, don't be deterred by all this."